RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

 This blog post is for you if you have a project with Travis integration, and you'd like to maintain and optimize it, or just courious what's possible.
 Users of other CI tools, keep reading, many areas would just apply in your case too.

+Unlike other performance optimization areas, here doing before-after benchmarks are not so crucial, as Travis mostly collects the data, all you need to do is to make sure to do the math and [present the numbers proudly](https://github.com/Gizra/drupal-elm-starter/pull/171#issuecomment-334493419).

 ## Caching

 At start, if your `.travis.yml` lacks the `cache:` directive, you may start with the simplest form, that's about caching dependencies, for a Drupal-based projects, it's sane to think about cache all the modules and libraries that must be downloaded to build the project (it uses a buildsystem, doesn't it?).
 So even a variant of: